fitforecommerce/fitforecommercebook/setup-of-an-online-shop.md

 ### Prevailing conditions

 The course is planned for a **one week full-time** course with a preceding online phase \(blended mobility\) for students to get to know each other and share business ideas.
-However the course can also be used in other course settings, e.g. two lessons weekly etc.
+However, the course can also be used in other course settings, e.g. two lessons weekly etc. If students can access and administrate the shops from home this makes the course concept even more flexible.

 ## Lesson materials - students